In many cases, divorcing couples don’t realize that the exact date of separation may be crucial within the divorce process.

 Celebrating holidays together – If one spouse claims their date of separation to be, for example, November 12th of any year, and that following Thanksgiving and Christmas was the first year the family spent the holidays apart, that can be used as evidence to support their claim- especially if all holidays thereafter were also celebrated separately.

 Pictures together - If one spouse claims a particular date of separation, and the other claims the marriage continued after that date, the latter spouse can use any pictures that may have been taken after the date in question as evidence to support their claim.

 Updated wills – Removal of one spouse from the other’s will is a way to prove a particular date of separation and intent to end the marriage.

 New girlfriend or boyfriend – If either or both parties begin dating someone new and including them in family activities, this can be used to prove intent and recognition that the marriage was over.

 Once money and assets are in play, it becomes easier to see why spouses may rush to claim dates of separation.
-Conversely, it can be a very tedious, emotional and expensive exercise to prove date of separation.
-If date of separation is in dispute by only a few months, it is important you work with an attorney to conduct a cost benefit analysis of whether it makes sense to make date of separation an item in a dispute.
+Conversely, it can be a very tedious, emotional, and expensive exercise to prove the date of separation.
+If the date of separation is in dispute by only a few months, it is important you work with a family lawyer to conduct a cost-benefit analysis of whether it makes sense to make the date of separation an item in a dispute.

-In all cases, family law attorneys should work with clients to flesh out the case, understand their client’s unique situation and feelings and guide them toward the best decision concerning how to approach their split.
+In all cases, family lawyers should work with clients to flesh out the case, understand their client’s unique situation, and feelings, and guide them toward the best decision concerning how to approach their split.